codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 This parameter determines whether the node rejects blocking client sessions while it is sending state transfers using methods that block it as the donor.
 In these situations, all queries return the error ``ER_UNKNOWN_COM_ERROR``, that is they respond with ``Unknown command``, just like the joining node does.

 Given that a :term:`State Snapshot Transfer` is scriptable, there is no way to tell whether the requested method is blocking or not.
 You may also want to avoid querying the donor even with non-blocking state transfers.
-As a result, when this parameter is enabled the donor node rejects queries regardless the state transfer and even if the initial request concerned a blocking-only transfer, (meaning, it also rejects during ``xtrabackup``).
+As a result, when this parameter is enabled the :term:`Donor Node` rejects queries regardless the state transfer and even if the initial request concerned a blocking-only transfer, (meaning, it also rejects during ``xtrabackup``).

 .. warning:: The ``mysqldump`` state transfer method does not work with the ``wsrep_sst_donor_rejects_queries`` parameter, given that ``mysqldump`` runs queries on the donor and there is no way to differentiate its session from the regular client session.